Toggle: English / Spanish

 Your health care provider may tell you to make changes to your diet, including limiting salt and fluids.

 You may need to take water pills (diuretics) to help your body get rid of excess fluid.
 The provider may tell you to weigh yourself every day.
-A weight gain of 3 or more pounds (or more than 1.5 kilograms) over 1 to 2 days can mean there is too much fluid in the body.
+A weight gain of 3 or more pounds (1 kilogram or more) over 1 to 2 days can mean there is too much fluid in the body.

 Medicines including digoxin, calcium-channel blockers, and beta-blockers may be used in people with atrial fibrillation.
 However, the drugs must be used with caution, and the dosage must be carefully monitored.
 People with cardiac amyloidosis may be extra sensitive to side effects of these drugs.